docker/docs/datacenter/ucp/2.1/guides/configure/route-hostnames.md

 ## Troubleshoot

+If a service is not configured properly for use of the HTTP routing mesh, this information is available in the UI when inspecting the service.

-Check the logs of the `ucp-controller` containers on your UCP controller nodes for logging from the HTTP routing mesh.
+More logging from the HTTP routing mesh is available in the logs of the `ucp-controller` containers on your UCP controller nodes.